oppia/oppia-web-developer-docs/How-to-do-Accessibility-reviews.md

-# Lighthouse CI Automated Tests
-Lighthouse CI is a suite of tools that make continuously running, saving, retrieving, and asserting against Lighthouse results as easy as possible.
-Lighthouse has tests for performance, best practices, and accessibility.

-To run the automated tests on Oppia.
-Type the command “python -m scripts.run_lighthouse_tests” in the terminal.

-The script will run the Oppia server, and then run Lighthouse checks on all the webpages outlined in the lighthouserc.json config.
-The Lighthouse tests also automatically test against any PR with Github Actions.
 # Accessibility Manual Tests
 Not all issues can be caught by the lighthouse, however, and conducting manual tests are important as well.
 ## Software Required